bahrus/purr-sist/README.md

 <purr-sist persist></purr-sist>
 ```

 since no "store-id" is specified, a new record will be created on initial load.
+If you inspect the element, you will see that id reflected with attribute store-id.

 ## Hardcoding a record

-Once you have the id, you could set it / hardcode it in your markup.
+Once you have the id, you *could* set it / hardcode it in your markup.

 ```html
 <purr-sist persist store-id="catnip"></purr-sist>
 ```

-This could perhaps be useful in some cases.
-Namely, if you want to centrally manage the stored settings used by all users of your web component.
+As we will see, this can be useful in some cases.

+NB:  The myjson.com web service assumes humans have no dark side, and only act on the up and up.  .
+The service URL is configurable.
+One could create a server-side wrapper around this service, which adds validation logic, or your own service from scratch, that uses the same, almost bare-bones API.

 ## Send a new object to the remote store